Immigration documents

 You may need to use various documents to prove that you have enough money to cover tuition and living expenses for yourself and any family members who will accompany you while you complete your program at UVic.
 Living expenses include housing, utilities, food, clothing, personal care, child care, and recreation for you and any accompanying family members.

 Note: Continuing Studies non-credit certificate and diploma programs require students to pay for tuition at the time of course registration.
 There may also be a mandatory program deposit required at the time that you accept a seat in your desired program of study; the program deposit amount may vary depending on the program.
-The Student Direct Stream (SDS) and some Visa Offices may require you to pay one-year tuition deposit.
+Some Visa Offices may require you to pay one-year tuition deposit.

 If you are in Canada as a visitor, you are allowed to apply online for a study permit.
 When you apply, you must follow the instructions for applying from outside of Canada.
 IRCC will process your application in the same amount of time as though you’d applied from your home country, outside of Canada.
 Refer to the IRCC website for detailed instructions.